How I'm Using ChatGPT in My Everyday Tasks

 The list was easy to read and comprehend, and I walked away knowing how to use my new credit card better in minutes.

-Another example where this capability comes in handy is to turn product brochures into an agent answering every question about the product.
+Another handy use of this capability is turning product brochures into agents who answer every question about the product.

 Specifications of the engine: